55+ Best Instagram Spots in San Francisco for Unique Photos

 Me sitting on the Hidden Garden Steps in San Francisco, CA

-While you’re here, pay a visit to the Legion of Honor for some photos or walk nearby Lands End trail.
+While you’re here, visit the Legion of Honor for some photos or walk the nearby Lands End trail.

 Me holding hat in front of my face on the Lincoln St. Steps